Beatrice De Alba: Biography

 She was the series' department head hairstylist for the 2012-2013 Starz show Magic City.

 In 2016, she was invited to join the Academy of Motion Picture Arts and Sciences.

 She created Matthew McConaughey's long-haired blond wig for the 2019 movie The Beach Bum.

+Burglary Victim

+On 15 October 2023, De Alba shot and wounded a man trying to enter her home.